usfcs-scholars/usfcs-scholars.github.io/_scholarships/apply.md

   2. Must be a U.S. citizen or permanent resident.

-  3. Must be classified as low-income according to their FAFSA.
+  3. Must be considered low income based on the submitted FAFSA.
+This is defined as being Pell grant eligible and having a family income at or below $50,000.

   4. Must have either a high school GPA of 3.0 or higher, a SAT score of 1250 or higher, or an ACT score of 28 or higher (only one of these must be met).